Codecademy/docs/content/javascript/concepts/substring-in-javascript/substring-in-javascript.md

 ## Details

-- `substring()` returns characters at the start index up to, but not including, the character at the end index.
+- `.substring()` returns characters at the start index up to, but not including, the character at the end index.

-- If the end index is omitted `substring()` returns characters at the start index up through the end of the string.
+- If the end index is omitted `.substring()` returns characters at the start index up through the end of the string.

-- If the start and end indexes are equal, `substring()` returns an empty string.
+- If the start and end indexes are equal, `.substring()` returns an empty string.

 - Indexes less than zero are interpreted as zero.